Vishvesh-Kodihal/Retina_Blood_Vessel_Segemntation_Using_Unet/README.md

 # Inplementaion

-The DRIVE dataset has 20 Trainng samples whch is less than that is required for Training an Unet, hence initially augmentation of the dataset is carried out  wich creates a total of 100 images including the original one of size 512 x 512
+The DRIVE dataset has 20 Training samples which is less than that is required for Training an Unet, hence initially augmentation of the dataset is carried out  which creates a total of 100 images including the original one of size 512 x 512

-This data is feeded for Unet model for training and further testing, the details regarding model can be  found in the IPYNB file
+This data is feeded for Unet model for training and further testing, the details regarding model can be  found in the IPYNB file one output image is present in the results_1 folder

 # Results
 ![Copy of 01_test_0](https://user-images.githubusercontent.com/78692554/126083351-77f2b46c-d820-4393-bcf6-2f86ab3d3b2f.png)